panda3d/panda3d-docs/programming/texturing/choosing-a-texture-size.rst

 Note that the size you choose for the texture image has nothing to do with the size or shape of the texture image onscreen--that's controlled by the size and shape of the polygon you apply it to.
-Making a texture image larger won't make it make it appear larger onscreen, but it will tend to make it crisper and more detailed.
+Making a texture image larger won't make it appear larger onscreen, but it will tend to make it crisper and more detailed.
 Similarly, making a texture smaller will tend to make it fuzzier.

 Padded Textures